nicco99/nicco99/README.md

 Tailwind CSS: I have experience using the Tailwind CSS utility framework to build responsive and maintainable CSS for web applications.
 I am familiar with the framework's conventions and best practices for organizing and structuring CSS.

 Ruby on Rails: I have experience building web applications using the Ruby on Rails framework.
 I have a strong understanding of Rails' MVC architecture, as well as its conventions for routing, controllers, and models.
 I also have experience working with other libraries commonly used with Rails, such as ActiveRecord and ActionCable.

-Projects
-Project Name: A web application built using Ruby on Rails and React that allows users to [insert project functionality].
-Project Name: A web application built using JavaScript, Node.js, and MongoDB that allows users to [insert project functionality].
 Education
-I have a Bachelor's degree in Computer Science from [University Name].
+I have a Bachelor's degree in Computer Science from South Eastern Kenya University.

-Experience
-I have [X] years of experience as a software engineer.
-I have worked at [Company Name], where I built [insert project or job responsibilities].
-I am currently working at [Company Name], where I am responsible for [insert job responsibilities].
+I have a certification in Software Engineering from Moringa School.

 Please feel free to contact me if you have any questions or if you are interested in working together.